 The most common combination of sounds in all languages is CV.
 Italian likes to stick to this phonetic rule.

-Also, Italian comes from Latin, which is a dead language nowadays, and Latin also preferred the combination of a consonant followed by a vowel.
+Also, Italian comes from Latin, which is a dead language nowadays, and Latin also prefers the combination of a consonant followed by a vowel.

 However, there’s another important reason: a combination of “easy” sounds.